If I can’t do physical work and can’t find a non-physical job, will my Social Security Disability application be approved?

 How Age and Work History Fit In

 If you are able to perform an occupation that you have performed in the past, then your disability claim will likely be denied, even if you cannot find a job.
 On the other hand, if you are unable to perform any occupations that you have done in the past, your ability to work in a new occupation will be evaluated considering your education, training, or transferable skills from past work as well as your physical or mental limitations.
 Age is also considered in determining whether you have the ability to begin a new occupation with different criteria applying to older workers age fifty through fifty-four and age fifty-five and older.
 Our article How Does the Social Security Administration Apply Social Security Laws to Determine If I Am Disabled? discusses the Social Security disability evaluation process in more detail.

 File an Application and Get a Claim Determination

-If you aren’t sure about your eligibility, it’s a good idea to play it safe and contact the Social Security Administration or one of the many skilled attorneys for Social Security Disability to get a formal decision by filing a Social Security Disability application.
+If you aren’t sure about your eligibility, it’s a good idea to play it safe and get a formal decision by filing a Social Security Disability application with the Social Security Administration or, at least get the input of one of the many skilled Social Security Disability attorneys.